VeraHuangx/Vex-IQ-Abaddon-Pg/index.md

 ---

-*Welcome to the official webpage for the 2023-24 VEX IQ team Abaddon!*
+**Welcome to the official webpage for the 2023-24 VEX IQ team Abaddon!**

+We designed this webpage as a way to further connect with our competition, judges and even our own team members!
+We will update this webpage with info on the competitions we are attending, group updates and maybe even top-secret bot pictures...

 # Meet the team!